miro-mt/dopsch/README.md

 - Developer pushes code to Github
 - Wercker CICD builds and deploys image to Quay.io

+Please edit common.sh and chart/values.yaml to your setup.

-Kubernetes cluster is created with ./cluster_create.sh and the sample helm chart is deployed to install the image.
+Kubernetes cluster is created with cluster_create.sh.
+This also deploys helm chart for the image.
+If you want to autoupdate your subdomain DNS at DigitalOcean please specify DIGITAL_OCEAN_API_TOKEN environment variable before calling cluster_create.sh.
+DigitalOcean domain name should already have an A record for your subdomain.

-To delete the whole Kubernetes cluster run ./cluster_delete.sh
+To delete the whole Kubernetes cluster run cluster_delete.sh

 To do this I assume you have:

-- wercker CICD account to build images from github and push them to quay.io repository set up
+- Wercker CICD account to build images from github and push them to quay.io repository set up
 - gcloud command line
 - google cloud account with a project/default zone created
 - kubectl, helm command line (latest versions, helm had a bug with tiller init and --wait)
 - curl
-- a domain name, this example uses DigitalOcean since freenom.com had API issues please specify DIGITAL_OCEAN_API_TOKEN environment variable or update DNS manually domain name should already have an A record for your subdomain
+- a domain name, this example uses DigitalOcean since freenom.com had API issues.
 - jq command line for handling json input from DigitalOcean

-Please edit common.sh and chart/values.yaml to your setup.

 I've chosen nginx ingress for portability.
 Also, kube-lego instead of cert manager since at the moment cert manager says it's not production ready even though it says it has more features.